observablehq/framework/docs/sql.md

 SELECT ST_Area('POLYGON((0 0, 0 1, 1 1, 1 0, 0 0))'::GEOMETRY) as area;
 ```

 If you use an extension that is not self-hosted, DuckDB falls back to loading it directly from DuckDB’s servers.
 For example, this documentation does not have the "inet" extension configured for self-hosting.
-(If you inspect the network tab in your browser, you can see that it gets autoloaded from the official `core` extensions repository.)

 ```sql echo
 SELECT '127.0.0.1'::INET AS ipv4, '2001:db8:3c4d::/48'::INET AS ipv6;